-- Personal Statement that addresses your practice background, your reason for pursuing a Ph.D. in Social Work, and future goals.
-It should be between 3-5 pages double-spaced.
+- Personal Statement that addresses your practice background, your reason for pursuing a Ph.D. in Social Work, your research interests, your interests in CSU’s School of Social Work, and your future goals.
+It should be between three to five pages double-spaced.

 Also, please note:

-- WICHE/WRPG If you live in the Western United States Region outside of Colorado, and would like to apply for in-state tuition with WICHE/WRPG, please complete and send the WRGP Application Supplement Residency Form(PDF) directly to the department during the application period.
+- WICHE/WRPG If you live in the Western United States Region outside of Colorado, and would like to apply for in-state tuition with WICHE/WRPG, please refer to the applicable form within the Graduate School application.

 Please note: application requirements may be subject to change by our department, the Graduate School, and/or the CSU Office of Admissions.